AdobeDocs/commerce-learn.en/help/merchant/page-builder-overview.md

 >[!NOTE]
 >
 >The content in the video reflects the Adobe Commerce 2.3.1 release.
 For information about updates in later releases, see the [Release notes for Page Builder](https://devdocs.magento.com/page-builder/docs/release-notes.html).
->
->Starting with the 2.4.3 release, Page Builder is available by default in both Adobe Commerce and Magento Open Source.

 >[!VIDEO](https://video.tv.adobe.com/v/35783?quality=12&learn=on)